Gikkman/StreamUtil/README.md

 1. Download the project and import it as a Maven project.
 2. Run the project and follow the initialization instructions.
 3. After the initialization, re-launch the program.

+##### OPTIONAL
+It is possible to import and run it via JitPack, it seems.
+However, sources and javadoc does not get attached unfortiunetly (I don't know why though), so I would recommend against it.

 ##Instructions (Initialization)
 The first time the program is launched the initializer will fire up.
 The initialization should be quite self-explanatory.
 But just in case, here are the in-depth instructions for how to initialize the program: